- Join / Support

 Each novel is complete in itself, but the series together amount to a wonderfully powerful evocation of life both at sea and on land, combining humour and human nature with high adventure and contemporary history, recounted with a formidable culture and erudition, which for descriptive power can match anything in fiction of sea-life in Nelson’s time.

-As the Programme will show, while the Patrick O’ Brian novels form the mainstay of the Society’s interests, they also include other important facets of cultural, commercial and humanitarian developments surrounding British naval endeavours in what has become known as the Age of Enlightenment.
+As the Programme will show, while the Patrick O’ Brian novels form the mainstay of the Society’s interests, they also include the writings of other renowned authors of the days of sails from the last two centuries, surrounding British naval endeavours in what has become know as the Age of Enlightenment.